Arkensor/DayZ-CommunityFramework/README.md

 This framework allows the use of cross mod RPC calling, better defining of the functions and is less prone to errors with mismatching RPC ID's.

-This framework also allows you to use
+This framework also allows you to add credits into the mod and extend the In-Game menu.

 ## How To Use